duckythescientist/BinaryKeyboard/README.md

 ### Mode 1
 This is the true binay mode.
 To type an ASCII letter, press a combination of 8 `0`s and `1`s (MSB first) then press `enter/submit`.
 If you press `enter/submit` with greater or fewer than 8 bits, this clears all of the bits.
 This allows you to clear screwups without having an letters actually typed.

+### NEW: Unicode Hybrid Mode (1)
+As a modification to "Mode 1", you can now enter Unicode characters!!!
+Instead of just typing 8 bits, type anywhere from 3 to 8 nibbles before pressing `enter/submit`.
+Typing exactly 8 bits will fallback to the standard Mode 1.

+For Linux, the keyboard uses a modification of the CTRL+SHIFT+U method.
+It has been tested with Debian Jessie (Xfce) and partially tested with Ubuntu 14.04 (Unity).

+For Windows, the keyboard uses the ALT+NUMPAD_PLUS hexadecimal method.
+This requires a registry edit.
+To `HKEY_CURRENT_USER\Control Panel\Input Method` add a string (`REG_SZ`) called `EnableHexNumpad` with the value `1` then reboot.
+Unfortunately, Windows doesn't seem to like anything more than 4 nibbles with this method.
+There are other methods, but this is the most universal for Windows.
+I'm very open to suggestions for ways to fix this.

 ## Mode Selection:
-When plugging in the USB cable, the keyboard will startup and default to Mode 0 and QWERTY.
-To switch to Mode 1, hold the `0` key when plugging in the keyboard.
-To switch to Dvorak, hold `1` when plugging in the keyboard.
+When plugging in the USB cable, the keyboard will startup and default to Mode 0, QWERTY, Linux.
+* To switch to Mode 1, hold the `0` key when plugging in the keyboard.
+* To switch to Dvorak, hold `1` when plugging in the keyboard.
+* To switch to Windows Unicode mode, hold the `enter/submit` key when plugging in the keyboard.

 Key(s) must be held for around 7 seconds (dependent mostly on AUTO_EXIT_MS defined in the Micronucleus bootloader).

 ## Construction
 The body of the keyboard is 3D printed.
 Mine was done with a Monoprice Select Mini, but it's a small and forgiving design, so just about any printer should work.